devhulk/rnbootcamp/VIMRC.md

 Give you added functionality like having a file tree open next to your working file, or code completion.

 ### Instructions for Installing Plugins
 Plugins require some placement of different repositories in different folders so vi can have access to your config when you put certain commands in your .vimrc.
-To abstract this a little bit we use a plugin manager for vi called [Vundle].(https://github.com/VundleVim/Vundle.vim).
+To abstract this a little bit we use a plugin manager for vi called.
+[Vundle](https://github.com/VundleVim/Vundle.vim)

  Install this before proceeding.
 The first plugin we are going to install is ```nerdtree```.